oa-evseev/fava-forecast/README.md

 - Supports automatic **currency conversion** using `prices.bean`.
 - Provides detailed per-currency breakdowns (`--verbose`).
 - Works with any operating currency configured in your Beancount file.
-- Modular structure, ready for integration into Fava.
+- Integrated into Fava as a custom report tab.

 ---